-Each year, we grow out select varieties in gardens at Heritage Farm to refresh our seed supply.
+We take great care to ensure the health and viability of our collection.
+Each year, we grow out select varieties in gardens at Heritage Farm to keep our seed supply healthy and viable, placing these newly grown out seeds into our seed bank and into the hands of gardeners around the nation.
 To maintain accurate records of each variety’s traits, our Evaluation Team grows out other varieties and keeps careful track of them, updating descriptions, and checking for inconsistencies.
 Our seed historian researches the story of each variety, documenting its history and the lives of the people who brought it to our collection.

 Since a network of growers is so important to conservation, we work to get seeds into the hands of as many gardeners as possible.